Fania Bergstein: Biography

 In her youth she participated in the Zionist pioneering youth movement Hehalutz HaTzair and later became a key activist in the movement in Poland.
 In 1930, when she was 22, Bergstein immigrated to Mandatory Palestine as part of the Fifth Aliyah and joined Kibbutz Gvat, which had been founded four years earlier in the Jezreel Valley.
 She migrated together with her partner, Aharon Weiner Israeli, himself an author, who is also variously identified as her husband and her "lifelong friend".
 At the age of 19 it was discovered she had a congenital heart defect and she was concerned that she might not be able to perform physical labor as a pioneer, as indeed came to pass.

 Upon her arrival on the kibbutz Bernstein packed grapes picked during the harvesting season, about which she later wrote in her first book of poetry, Grape Harvesting (Batzir) published in 1939.
 However, ill health precluded her from working in agriculture and she had to work as a seamstress in the kibbutz sewing shop and clothing storeroom, which she disliked.
 She was a youth leader for the Gvat children in the Histadrut's Noar Oved youth labor movement.
 She also worked as a teacher, edited the kibbutz journal and organized a literary circle.
-She was chosen to be a kibbutz representative to the Kibbutz Hameuhad Committee and to the Histadrut.Upon her death she left behind her husband Aharon and a son, then 16.
+She was chosen to be a kibbutz representative to the Kibbutz Hameuhad Committee and to the Histadrut.
+Upon her death she left behind her husband Aharon and a son, then 16.
 Her only child, Gershon Israeli, himself a talented writer and poet, born in 1934, played the mandolin and composed music to some of his mother's verses.
 Israeli was killed in the Six-Day War in 1967, leaving behind a wife and three young daughters.
 A year after Fania Bergstein's death a special issue of the Kibbutz Gvat newsletter, devoted to her memory, was printed and distributed to the members.
 It included letters from children telling how much she had meant to them.
 A copy of the newsletter is now housed in the National Library of Israel archives.

-Bergstein, in ill health for all of her adult life, was bedridden for the last five years of her life, during which time she wrote at least a letter a day and sometimes two or three.
+Bergstein was bedridden for the last five years of her life, during which time she wrote at least one letter a day and sometimes two or three.
 In letters to her sister, she referred to her room as a prison and herself as a prisoner.
 She was compelled to spend her last two years in HaEmek Medical Center in Afula, Israel, where she died of heart failure in 1950 at age 42.
 She left behind a gift of poetry and prose to contemporary and future generations, including manuscripts that were published posthumously.
 She wrote, "I had a feeling that my days were numbered.
 And the sky was so blue, and I wanted to live, I wanted so much to live."